 Some of you have had and survived COVID-19.
 Others have lost loved ones to the virus.
 Some have sold the stocks in your retirement plans or, at the very least, seen the value of those plans drop significantly.

-Essentially, our lives have been turned upside down.
+Essentially, We've had our lives turned upside down.
 Whatever certainty and control we thought we had is gone.
 Uncertainty often leads to fear.
 Fear causes many of us to do things we would not normally do.

 There is a constant drumbeat from mainstream media pushing out stats on new cases, deaths, job losses, restrictions on what we can and can't do, and predictions of an economic collapse.
 It's exhausting!